There is a lot of amazing content online, but there’s a lot of awful stuff too.

 Before understanding what bulletproof hosting is, consider regular hosting.

-A regular web hosting service controls a huge amount of servers.
+A regular web hosting service (like InMotion Hosting) controls a huge amount of servers.
 Users, like you and me, pay to host our content on their servers.
 Similarly, businesses, charities, banks, social media platforms, and everything else in-between host their content on servers.

 The vast majority of hosting services have very strict rules regarding the content uploaded to their servers.

 What Is Bulletproof Hosting?

 Bulletproof hosting services are more liberal with the content they allow on their servers.
 Furthermore, bulletproof hosting services are usually found in countries with more relaxed approaches to law enforcement, data and computing laws, bribery, and extradition, making it easy to operate without interruption.

 These hosts have “don’t ask, don’t tell” relationships with their clientele, reasoning that they are merely providing a service.
 What happens on their servers is the client’s business—and theirs alone.

 Bulletproof hosting services are found all over the world.
 There is no single ledger listing every bulletproof hosting nation of residence.